Forecasters warn of fire risk amid low humidity, wind gusts as Pine Barrens fire burns

 The Pine Barrens sit between Philadelphia to the west and the Atlantic coast to the east.
 In the region with quick-draining sandy soil and trees with still-developing leaves, humidity remains low and winds can kick up, drying out the forest floor.

-Associated Press videojournalist Tassanee Vejpongsa in Waretown, New Jersey, contributed to this report.
+Associated Press journalists Tassanee Vejpongsa in Waretown, New Jersey, and Marc Levy in Harrisburg, Pennsylvania contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.